bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/Answers.md

 * Update == PUT/PATCH
 * Create == DELETE

-**5.** Three tools that we can use to make AJAX requests are REST, XMLHttpRequest, and Axios.
+**5.** Some tools that we can use to make AJAX requests are Fetch API, XMLHttpRequest, jQuery and Axios.